andrey-golubev/clsc/README.md

 python3 script/test.py
 ~~~

-> Note: googletest[https://github.com/google/googletest] is used a submodule.
+> Note: [googletest](https://github.com/google/googletest) is used as a
+**git submodule**.
 Thus, it is required to clone it in order to build and run
-repository tests
+repository tests.